 On May 23, 1986, the U. S. Department of Transportation, Urban Mass Transportation Administration (UMTA), issued amended regulations governing nondiscrimination on the basis of handicap in federally assisted public transportation programs relative to the nondiscrimination requirements of Section 504 of the federal Rehabilitation Act of 1973.
-A major requirement of this regulation is for recipients of federal transit assistance under the UMTA Sections 3, 5, 9, or 9A funding programs that operate a bus system serving the general public to document and submit to UMTA for review their program for providing public transportation service to handicapped persons who, because of the nature of their physical handicap, are unable to use the recipient's regular bus service for the general public.
-The program submitted should have been developed in consultation with handicapped groups and with agencies providing transportation or social services to handicapped persons.
-A 60-day period for public review and comment on the program and a public hearing on the program are to be provided according to the new federal rule.
+A major requirement of this regulation is that past and present recipients of federal transit assistance under the UMTA Sections 3, 5, 9, or 9A funding programs that operate a bus system serving the general public must establish a program for providing public transportation service to handicapped persons who, because of the nature of their physical handicap, are unable to use the recipient's regular bus service for the gen-The planning for, and development of, such service must be eral public. undertaken in consultation with handicapped groups and with agencies providing transportation or social services to the handicapped person.
+The process followed to develop the service must also allow for a 60-day public comment period on the recipient's proposed program, during which at least one public hearing on the proposed program must take place.

-A description of the program must be submitted to UMTA by June 23, 1987.
-Failure to submit the required program to UMTA constitutes grounds for the recipient to be found in noncompliance with the final federal regulations, and may result in legal proceedings brought by the U. S. Department of Justice and the suspension of, or refusal to grant or continued federal assistance to, the recipient's public transit programs.
+A description of the locally approved public transit program must be submitted to UMTA by June 23, 1987.
+Failure to submit the required program to UMTA is grounds for the recipient to be found in noncompliance with the obligations of the final rule.
+A recipient who is determined by UMTA to be in noncompliance with the provisions of the final rule may ultimately face legal proceedings brought by the U. S. Department of Justice and the suspension or termination of, or refusal to grant or continue, federal assistance to the recipient's programs and activities which are not in compliance with the rule.